 Chris O'Donnell And Arnold Schwarzenegger Never Filmed A Scene Together

-In a making-of documentary, Chris O'Donnell said that he can't remember filming many of the scenes that he was in because his stunt double was used.
-Regarding his scenes with Arnold Scwarzenegger, O'Donnell said “I was in a lot of scenes with Mr. Freeze, but I didn’t work a single day with Arnold.
+In a making-of documentary, Chris O'Donnell said he can't remember filming many of the scenes he was in because his stunt double was used.
+Regarding his scenes with Arnold Schwarzenegger, O'Donnell said, “I was in a lot of scenes with Mr. Freeze, but I didn’t work a single day with Arnold.
 Not a single day."

-Alicia Silverstone Was Fat-Shamed By A Story Artist
+Alicia Silverstone Was Body Shamed By A Story Artist

-For a 19-year-old Silverstone, Batman & Robin should have been a huge stepping stone for her career.
-Unfortunately, her body was subject to an intense level of scrutiny from the media, fans, and crew.
+For 20-year-old Alicia Silverstone, Batman & Robin should have been a huge stepping stone for her career.
+Unfortunately, her body was subject to an intense level of scrutiny by the media, fans, and crew.

-That's where the joke should have ended, but unfortunately a PA decided to make copies to hang up around the office.
+That's where the "joke" should have ended, but unfortunately, a PA decided to make copies to hang around the office.
 The lead costume designer saw it "and had a sh*t fit.
 I think the quote was, 'She is trying so hard!'
 Luckily for me, I never signed it.
 So I got to keep working."